prof18/marcogomiero.com/content/posts/drafts/test-git-push.md

 With gradle TestKit you can then build and run the gradle task that you want. https://docs.gradle.org/current/userguide/test_kit.html

-To make the push work, some initial setup is required in the folder for the cocoa repository.
+To make the push work, some initial setup is required in the folder for the cocoa repository (testDestFolder in the code).
 It's the classc work for setting up a git repository

 ```bash